dainiuxt/valdzia/README.md

 Intro
 ------

 This project is my start with Python.
 I have very few experience in programming and none with python at all.
-In my past I've touchet a little bit TurboPascal (at school, some 25 years ago) and recently I making data manipulation with CRAN-R.
+In my past I've touchet a little bit TurboPascal (at school, some 25 years ago) and recently I making data manipulation with CRAN-R. Also I have some above basic experience with WordPress and PHP.

 Project
 --------